 Basically, remote work allows people to work outside the traditional 9-5 office environment.

 Sign up and be the first to know about new job positions and blog posts.

-Everybody has their own WHY when it comes to working remotely but it all comes down to the benefits that remote work offers that resonates with the individual.
+Everybody has their own WHY when it comes to working remotely but it all comes down to the benefits that remote work offers that resonate with the individual.
 I’ll discuss these later on.

 For instance, some companies allow their employees to be away for the majority of the working week.
 Other companies request their employees to show up at least once or twice per week to attend meetings or discuss certain work-related things.
 This is an ideal combination for those that are looking to split up time that’s spent in the office and working remotely.

-For everyone else, working remotely typically means working in a home office, cafe or a co-working space (just so you know, beach counts as co-working space).
+For everyone else, working remotely typically means working in a home office, cafe, or co-working space (just so you know, beach counts as co-working space).